hink123/simon/README.md

 # Simon

 ### Simon is a classic memory game that requires a user to repeat a growing sequnece of colors and tones.
+Note: Current API has been shutdown, searching for a replacement.

 ##
 ![Game Image](images/simon-image.jpg)